neuro-evolution/alectrnn/README.md

 Written for Python 3 using g++ 5.4.
 A C++14 compiler required.

+Requirements: Numpy, ALE, CMake (for ALE)

-Can be install with pip.
-Requires ALE (and it's accompanying dependencies) to work as well as numpy.
-Both will be installed as dependencies via pip:
+Can be installed with pip.
+ALE and Numpy dependencies will be handled by pip.
+Can be installed using:

 ```
 pip install --install-option="--prefix=$PREFIX_PATH" git+https://github.com/neuro-evolution/alectrnn.git